world-class/REPL/online_courses/free/README.md

     - [Mathematics for Machine Learning: PCA](https://www.coursera.org/learn/pca-machine-learning)
 - [Number Theory and Cryptography](https://www.coursera.org/learn/number-theory-cryptography) - Coursera. *"By the end, you will be able to apply the basics of the number theory to encrypt and decrypt messages, and to break the code if one applies RSA carelessly.
 You will even pass a cryptographic quest!"*

+### Calculus
+- [Calculus: Single Variable Part 1 - Functions](https://www.coursera.org/learn/single-variable-calculus) - Coursera.
+Offered by Penn, University of Pennsylvania.
+- [Calculus: Single Variable Part 2 - Differentiation](https://www.coursera.org/learn/differentiation-calculus) - Coursera.
+Offered by Penn, University of Pennsylvania.
+- [Calculus: Single Variable Part 3 - Integration](https://www.coursera.org/learn/integration-calculus) - Coursera.
+Offered by Penn, University of Pennsylvania.
+- [Calculus: Single Variable Part 4 - Applications](https://www.coursera.org/learn/applications-calculus) - Coursera.
+Offered by Penn, University of Pennsylvania.
+- [Introduction to Calculus](https://www.coursera.org/learn/introduction-to-calculus) - Coursera.
+Offered by University of Sydney.
+- [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning) - Coursera.
+Offered by Imperial College London.

 ## Mobile development
 - [CS50's Mobile App Development with React Native](https://www.edx.org/professional-certificate/harvardx-computer-science-and-mobile-apps) - HarvardX - *"Learn about mobile app development with React Native, a popular framework maintained by Facebook that enables cross-platform native apps using JavaScript without Java or Swift."*

+## Psychology & Health
+- [A Life of Happiness and Fulfillment](https://www.coursera.org/learn/happiness) - Coursera - *"[...] draws content from a variety of fields, including psychology, neuroscience, and behavioral decision theory to offer a tested and practical recipe for leading a life of happiness and fulfillment."*
+- [Maintaining a Mindful Life](https://www.futurelearn.com/courses/mindfulness-life) - FutureLearn. - *"Learn how to apply mindfulness techniques, so you can improve your communication, relationships and emotional health."*
+- [Mindfulness for Wellbeing and Peak Performance](https://www.futurelearn.com/courses/mindfulness-wellbeing-performance) - FutureLearn - *"Learn mindfulness techniques to reduce stress and improve your wellbeing and work/study performance."*